outbound-ai/softphone/README.md

-# Call Service Javascript Client
+# Call Service Browser Softphone Client
 This is a placeholder for the call service client NPM package.

 # Example Usage